Azure-Samples/ms-identity-java-servlet-webapp-authentication/README.md

 urlFragment: "ms-identity-java-servlet-webapp-tutorial"
 ---

-# Tutorial: Enable your Java Servlet webapp to Sign-in users and call APIs with the Microsoft identity platform
+# Tutorial: Enable your Java Servlet web app to sign in users and call APIs with the Microsoft identity platform

 The [Microsoft identity platform](https://docs.microsoft.com/azure/active-directory/develop/v2-overview), along with [Azure Active Directory](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-whatis) (Azure AD) and [Azure Azure Active Directory B2C](https://docs.microsoft.com/azure/active-directory-b2c/overview) (Azure AD B2C) are central to the **Azure** cloud ecosystem.
 This tutorial aims to take you through the fundamentals of modern authentication using the [Microsoft Authentication Library (MSAL) for Java](https://github.com/AzureAD/microsoft-authentication-library-for-java)